tytydraco/yessleep/out/My_mom_vanished_in_the_woods_8_years_ago_I_just_got_a_letter_from_her.md

 When I checked my mailbox around noon, there was a white envelope with handwriting on it and no sender.

-"Happy birthday, carrot.
+"*Happy birthday, carrot.
 I’m still waiting for you at the same place.
 Come here tomorrow at dawn, and look for my blue coat.
-Signed, Mom."
+Signed, Mom.*"

 Reading those words sent chills all over my body.
 Since my mom vanished eight years earlier, my family had gotten dozens of fake letters and false leads.
 But that word, carrot, told me this one was different.